manggic/js-hindi-youtube/README.md

 * <b> IMPORTANT TO NOTE</b>

 1) for of loop can only be used for an iterator ( for ex: array, string )
+2) we are not using var because if we initialize any variable with var inside a scope.
+It is still available outside which create confusion.